Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Numerical Methodology

 \section{Numerical Methodology}

-In this section, we describe our Monte Carlo radiative transfer radiation hydrodynamics implementation, which is fully integrated into the moving-mesh code \Arepo\ \citep{Springel2010}.
+In this section, we describe our Monte Carlo radiative transfer RHD implementation, which is fully integrated into the moving-mesh code \Arepo\ \citep{Springel2010}.
 Specifically, \Arepo\ employs a second-order finite-volume method to solve the ideal magneto-hydrodynamical equations on an unstructured Voronoi tessellation, which is free to move with the local fluid velocity.
-Native ray tracing through 3D Voronoi tessellations is well understood in computational geometry and has been employed by several post-processing MCRT codes with great success \citep{Camps2013,CampsBaes2015,Hubber2016,SmithDCBH2017}.
+Native ray-tracing through three-dimensional Voronoi tessellations is well understood in computational geometry and has been employed by several post-processing MCRT codes with great success \citep{Camps2013,CampsBaes2015,Hubber2016,SmithDCBH2017}.
 We therefore focus on physics rather than geometry in this section.